 In recognition of the challenging credit environment during the pandemic period, the Governing Council of the ECB announced that the interest rate on all outstanding TLTRO III operations for the periods from 24 June 2020 to 23 June 2021 and 24 June 2021 to 23 June 2022 will be 50 basis points below the average rate applicable in the Eurosystem's main refinancing operations over the same period.
-The interest rate on the main refinancing operations is currently at 0%.
+The interest rate on the main refinancing operations was 0% as at 31 December 2021.
 For the counterparties whose eligible net lending reaches the lending performance thresholds, the interest rate applied over the periods from 24 June 2020 to 23 June 2021 and 24 June 2021 to 23 June 2022 on all TLTRO III operations outstanding will be 50 basis points below the average interest rate on the deposit facility prevailing over the same period, and in any case not higher than minus 1%.
-The deposit facility rate is currently minus 0.5%.
-The Bank has exceeded the eligible net lending benchmark applicable for the first period of 24 June 2020 to 23 June 2021 and was entitled to the beneficial rate of minus 1%.
-Based on internal estimations, the Bank is also expected to exceed the eligible net lending benchmark and therefore expects to be entitled to the beneficial rate of minus 1% for the period June 2021 - June 2022.